gemini-cli-extensions/cloud-sql-sqlserver/README.md

 * `CLOUD_SQL_MSSQL_USER`: The database username.
 * `CLOUD_SQL_MSSQL_PASSWORD`: The password for the database user.

+> [!NOTE]
+> When using private IPs with Cloud SQL for SQL Server, you must use a Virtual Private Cloud (VPC) network.

 ## Usage Examples

 Interact with Cloud SQL for SQL Server using natural language right from your IDE: